Air purifiers can remove asbestos.

 How To Test For Asbestos In The Air

 You could hire a professional to do the inspection through the OSHA Inspection Method.
 It is easy but will cost you between $200-500.
 Instead, just purchase an asbestos home test kit that you can do yourself within a couple of minutes.
 First, pick the spot you want to do the testing.
 Then draw an air sample into the canister or tube from the test kit.
 Make sure to draw the amount exactly as instructed in the manual.
-Finally, mail back the samples with the original box.
+Finally, mail back the samples in the original box.
 We recommend Nirtue Labs home test kit as it accurate and will only cost you only around $25 including lab test.
 You should receive the result after 5 working days with instructions on what to do next.

 Do Air Purifiers Get Rid of Asbestos?

 Only an air purifier with a True HEPA filter will remove Asbestos.
 On average, asbestos fibers and particles range from 0.7 to 90 microns.
 This fits HEPA filter criteria as it can capture particles as small as 0.3 microns with 99.97% efficiency.
 If the air cleaner uses an inferior HEPA-type filter, it would still catch most fibers.
 Regardless of which type of HEPA filter, the air purifier must have airflow output to cover an entire room.
 Otherwise, there would not be enough airflow force to pull down the very lightweight fibers.

 How to Prevent Asbestos Exposure In The Home